sabiland/CGFloatGenericRotator/README.md

 # CGFloatGenericRotator - iOS (Swift)

-I use this simple class in many of my Apps for generating/rotating/scrolling random CGFloat values **between** min-max.
+I use this rotator in many of my Apps for generating/rotating/scrolling random CGFloat values **between** min-max.

 Files